liaoqijia/liaoqj/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Qijia LIAO is a third-year PhD student in Marketing at the University of Liverpool Management School.
-His PhD Projects examine how brand activism affects consumer behaviors.
-Besides his PhD projects, Qijia is interested in various quantitative methods and tools, such as R for text analysis and R markdown for generating reproducible experimental results.
-Currently, he is studying machineing learning using Python.
+Qijia Liao is currently in the third year of his PhD program in Marketing at the University of Liverpool Management School.
+His research focuses on exploring the impact of brand activism on consumer behaviors.
+In addition to his PhD projects, Qijia has a keen interest in diverse quantitative methods and tools, including using R for text analysis and R Markdown for producing reproducible experimental results.
+Currently, he is delving into the study of machine learning using Python.
 {style="text-align: justify;"}